RESEARCH IN PROGRESS

 Ways to get involved

-We are now seeking partners to contribute to Stage 2 of this important new initiative, and to make a difference in the lives of people living with mental health issues.
-Partners for Stage 2 will benefit by having access to the data and findings from the research to use for advocacy, policy and project planning.
+Trajectories is seeking partners to contribute to this important new initiative and to make a difference in the lives of people living with mental health issues.
+Partners will benefit by having access to the data and findings from the research to use for advocacy, policy and project planning.

 National consultations with service practitioners